acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 'include' property.
 <api name="PageMod">
 @constructor
-Creates a pageMod.
+Creates a PageMod.
 @param options {object}
-  Options for the pageMod, with the following keys:
+  Options for the PageMod, with the following keys:
   @prop include {string,array}
     A match pattern string or an array of match pattern strings.
-These define the pages to which the pageMod applies.
+These define the pages to which the PageMod applies.
 See the [match-pattern] module for a description of match pattern syntax.
     At least one match pattern must be supplied.
     [match-pattern]: #module/jetpack-core/match-pattern